Send to a friend

 Not always sustainable

 Gaspar Fajth, UNICEF regional adviser for social policy and economic analysis, says that “fast growth is not always sustainable growth”.
 Sustainable development, he adds, “begins with providing all children with a good start and a fair chance in life”.
-One reason why children drop out or miss out school altogether is because they are poorly prepared for it, and in the region, the record is “highly uneven” in terms of support before children get to primary school, Fajth says.

 He calls on policymakers and all citizens to work together towards “securing universal health, universal education and universal social protection”.

 Even in basic services such as issuing birth certificates, inequities are already evident, Fajth says.
 While birth registration reaches almost all children in Mongolia or Thailand, it still shows “significant gaps” in most countries in the region — less than 70 per cent in Indonesia and less than 50 per cent in several Pacific island states.

 “Universal support” at early childhood is particularly important but this is where “there are still large gaps in many countries”, Fajth says.
 “To reach out to each and every child, we need ‘universal plus’: services tailored to the needs of disadvantaged mothers and children with strong social assistance, social care services helping children who are economically or socially disadvantaged.”